Where GOP senators are on health care bill

 Sen. Ted Cruz (Texas) -- "The current draft does not solve the problem, but I've been working to an agreement.
 People are unhappy with premiums because it has caused premiums to skyrocket.
 The current draft made this morning doesn't do what we need to fix that problem."
 (To reporters on 6/22)

+Sen. Ron Johnson (Wisconsin) -- Johnson said on 6/26 that he "highly" doubts he'll support a motion to proceed.
+"If leader McConnell says failure is not an option, don't set yourself up for failure," he told reporters.

-Sen. Ron Johnson (Wisconsin) and Sen. Mike Lee (Utah) -- "Currently, for a variety of reasons, we are not ready to vote for this bill, but we are open to negotiation and obtaining more information before it is brought to the floor.
+Sen. Mike Lee (Utah) -- "Currently, for a variety of reasons, we are not ready to vote for this bill, but we are open to negotiation and obtaining more information before it is brought to the floor.
 There are provisions in this draft that represent an improvement to our current health care system, but it does not appear this draft as written will accomplish the most important promise that we made to Americans: to repeal Obamacare and lower their health care costs."
-(Joint paper statement on 6/22)
+(Joint paper statement with Johnson on 6/22)

+Lee and Johnson are both asking for states to have more flexibility in designing their own health care systems.
+While they came out against the current version of the bill Thursday, a Lee statement Friday night and a Johnson op-ed published Monday morning had more specific requests.

 Still reviewing but has concerns: 3